Application requirements

 Additional materials to send by email:

-• A letter of institutional support from the applicant’s home institution demonstrating commitment and support of the applicant’s research by detailing specifically how the applicant's institution will support the applicant in completing the Applied Research Experience and applying for NIH research funding (e.g., descriptions of time off for research, seed money, and administrative and/or research assistant support supplied by the home institution) received by the program application due date.
+• A letter of institutional support from the applicant’s home institution, typically chair of the applicant's department, demonstrating commitment and support of the applicant’s research by detailing specifically how the applicant's institution will support the applicant in completing the Applied Research Experience and applying for NIH research funding (e.g., descriptions of time off for research, seed money, and administrative and/or research assistant support supplied by the home institution).
+This letter should explicitly explain how the applicant’s 25% research requirement will be supported.
+The letter should be received by the program application due date.

 Please continue on to the next page: Program Commitments